srikash/dichotomise/README.md

 | XA30 exports | Distinct `.dcm` filenames |
 | XA60+ exports | `1.dcm`, `2.dcm`, … repeated in every series folder |

 Every DICOM carries a globally unique SOP Instance UID.
-XA60+ retains that identifier in the header but does not use it to distinguish the exported filename.
+The XA60 export retains that identifier in the header but does not use it to distinguish the exported filename.
 The file's name identifies it only while its surrounding folder structure remains intact.
 That is a data-integrity problem at the point of export, before a researcher runs a pipeline or moves a file.